BNSR-Invariants of Surface Houghton Groups: Subgroups of maximal finiteness length

 \section{Subgroups of maximal finiteness length}

 We use the notation $fl(G)=n$ to mean that $G$ is a group of type $F_{n}$ but not of type $F_{n+1}$.
 We know that if $G<H$ is finite index, then $fl(G)=fl(H)$.
 But what of the converse, that is, when does $fl(G)=fl(H)$ imply that $G$ is finite index in $H$?
 For Houghton groups, and for the (pure) surface Houghton groups, the answer is positive for sufficiently large subgroups, in particular for coabelian subgroups.
 We denote by $G'$ the commutator subgroup of a group $G$.
-Recall that the commutators of the Houghton group $H_{n}$ and the pure surface Houghton group $P\H_{n}$ are the finitely supported and compactly supported elements, respectively.
+Recall that the commutator subgroups of the Houghton group $H_{n}$ and the pure surface Houghton group $P\H_{n}$ are the finitely supported and compactly supported elements, respectively.
 (Really, we could say compactly supported in both cases, using the discrete topology for the $\N$-rays on which the Houghton group acts.)
-For Theorem \ref{fl the} and Proposition \ref{findex}, let $H$ be either $H_n$ or $P\H_n$. \begin{theorem} Let $G< H$ be a subgroup intersecting the commutator in a finite index subgroup.
-If $fl(G) =n-1$, then $G$ is finite index in $H$. \end{theorem} Note that it suffices to show for groups containing the commutator.
-We begin by showing that when $G$ contains the commutator, the image of $G$ in the abelianization is a maximal rank sublattice, which will then imply finite index. \begin{prop} Let $G<H$ be as above, i.e. $fl(G)=n-1$, and $G$ contains the commutator $G'$.
+For Theorem \ref{fl the} and Proposition \ref{findex}, let $H$ be either $H_n$ or $P\H_n$.
+For $H_n$, this is a mild extension of \cite[Corollary 2.6]{Zar19}. \begin{theorem} Let $G< H$ be a subgroup intersecting the commutator subgroup $H'$ in a finite index subgroup.
+If $fl(G) =n-1$, then $G$ is finite index in $H$. \end{theorem} Note that it suffices to show this for groups containing the commutator subgroup.
+We begin by showing that when $G$ contains the commutator subgroup, the image of $G$ in the abelianization is a maximal rank sublattice, which will then imply finite index. \begin{prop} Let $G<H$ be as above, i.e. $fl(G)=n-1$, and $G$ contains the commutator $H'$.
 Write $F$ for the abelianization map to $\Z^{n-1}$.
 Then $F(G)$ is finite index in $\Z^{n-1}$. \end{prop}